Pendulibrium/ai-visual-storytelling-seq2seq/README.md

 ### Our proposed solution
 ![alt text](https://github.com/Pendulibrium/ai-visual-storytelling-seq2seq/blob/master/training_arhitecture_horizontal_1.jpg)
+The architecture of the proposed model.
+The images highlighted with red are the ones that are encoded and together with the previous sentence, they influence the generated sentence in the current time step.
 ### Training the model
 Training the model and adjusting the parameters is done in the training_model.py.
 If the attention mechanism is used, make sure that image_encoder_latent_dim = sentence_encoder_latent_dim.
 ```